 Keep breakfast to a moderate size.
 Personally, rice and eggs works well for me, with some toast and coffee.
 I prefer to start events on the borderline of feeling hungry.
 That way I can start eating right away on the bike without overloading my system.
 If you have food in your pockets and feed stations, you can easily consume more calories if you underestimate your needs.
 But if you overestimate and end up bouncing down the road with a full stomach, there’s not much you can do but feel nauseated and wait until it digests.

-It’s tempting to roll slowly off the start line of a 140-mile gravel event that’s going to take 8+ hours, but it pays to go out hard – at least for a little while.
-With the pros leading the way, the start at SBT was fast, and I worked to stay in the front groups through the first feed station.
+It’s tempting to roll slowly off the start line of a long gravel event that’s going to take 8+ hours, but it pays to go out hard – at least for a little while.
+With the pros leading the way, gravel race starts are fast.
 You want to use the speed of those groups to put some good miles behind you and stay with people you can work with later.
 If you start too conservatively, you’re likely to be the strongest rider in the groups you’re with, meaning the other riders aren’t much help.

 But keep your ego in check